-Lasix is a diuretic medication that doctors commonly use to treat heart failure.
-The generic name for Lasix is furosemide.
+Lasix (furosemide) is a diuretic medication that doctors commonly use to treat heart failure.

 Lasix is a type of medication known as a loop diuretic that doctors prescribe to treat heart failure, high blood pressure, and edema (fluid accumulation in the body).